Skip to contents

 The definition parameter specifies the diversity used for calculation.
 The default value is shannon for Shannon's entropy (in this case the order parameter is not used).
 Using renyi gives access to all Rényi diversities as specified by the order parameter.
 Large values of order tend to generate underflows in the calculation that will trigger the use of the min-entropy instead of the exact Rényi entropy.

 In addition to those entropy based definition, terminal based calculations are also provided.
 Using any definition supported by the terminals() function, the diversity is the number of terminals identified.
 Notice this applies only to interaction models in which origin and destination locations are identical, i.e. when the model is not bipartite.
-Current values of definitions are:
+In addition, the notion of terminals is based on destination flows and cannot be used with activities based on attractivenesses. definition can be:

 • "ND" for the original Nystuen and Dacey definition